With nationwide applause, Britain mourns the 'hero' Captain Tom Moore | ExBulletin

 He was ridden by Queen Elizabeth at a ceremony at Windsor Castle, one of her first engagements after the blockade and one of the most striking images of last summer.
 He also went on to record a number one pop single.

-The UK has the world’s fifth official number of COVID-19 deaths – currently at 108,013 – but Moore brought hope to many.
+The UK has the fifth worst official COVID-19 number in the world – currently at 108,013 – but Moore brought hope to many.

 There have been calls for Moore to be remembered with a statue or public memorial.